TimSVector/vc_scripts_submodule/README.md

       --output_dir OUTPUT_DIR
                             Set the base directory of the xml_data directory.
                             Default is the workspace directory
+      --source_root SOURCE_ROOT
+                            Set the absolute path for the source file in coverage reporting
       --html_base_dir HTML_BASE_DIR
                             Set the base directory of the html_reports directory.
                             The default is the workspace directory
       --cobertura           Generate coverage results in Cobertura xml format --cobertura_extended  Generate coverage results in extended Cobertura xml format
-      --junit               Generate test results in Junit xml format --sonarqube           Generate test results in SonarQube Generic test execution report format (CppUnit)
+      --lcov                Generate coverage results in an LCOV format --junit               Generate test results in Junit xml format --sonarqube           Generate test results in SonarQube Generic test execution report format (CppUnit)
       --pclp_input PCLP_INPUT
-                            Generate static analysis results from PC-lint Plus XML file to generic static analysis format (codequality) --exit_with_failed_count [EXIT_WITH_FAILED_COUNT]
+                            Generate static analysis results from PC-lint Plus XML file to generic static analysis format (codequality) --pclp_output_html PCLP_OUTPUT_HTML
+                            Generate static analysis results from PC-lint Plus XML file to an HTML output
+      --exit_with_failed_count [EXIT_WITH_FAILED_COUNT]
                             Returns failed test case count as script exit.
 Set a value to indicate a percentage above which the job